Northwood High School (North Carolina)

-Northwood High School is located in Pittsboro, Chatham County, North Carolina, United States.
-The school is the largest of three high schools in Chatham County and is operated by Chatham County Schools.
+Northwood High School (NHS) is located in Pittsboro, Chatham County, North Carolina, United States.
+NHS is the second largest of four high schools in Chatham County and is operated by Chatham County Schools.
 The school's mascot is the Charger and the school colors are gold and green.
-It is a member of the Big Eight 3A Athletic Conference.
-It currently serves around 1,024 students.
-The school receives students primarily from the eastern and northeastern portions of the county, which coincidentally are the fastest growing parts of the county.
+During the 2023-2024 academic year, 702 students were enrolled.
+The school receives students primarily from the eastern and northeastern portions of the county.

+Beginning in the 2021–2022 academic year, the newly built Seaforth High School opened approximately nine miles from Northwood High School to serve similar student populations and help relieve the demand on Northwood caused by the rapidly growing local population.

 History

-Northwood High School opened in time for the 1972–1973 school year to replace the older Pittsboro High School which is now the headquarters of Chatham County Schools.
-The school was opened two school years after school integration (schools were not fully integrated in Chatham County until the 1970–1971 school year) as a way of consolidating black and white students into a larger facility than available at Pittsboro High.
+Northwood High School first opened for the 1972-1973 school year to replace the older Pittsboro High School, whose building is now the headquarters of Chatham County Schools.
+The school was opened two years after school integration (schools were not fully integrated in Chatham County until 1970) as a way of consolidating black and white students into a larger facility than available at Pittsboro High School.

+Northwood High School previously held their annual commencement ceremonies in the Dean Smith Center and Carmichael Arena, both on the campus of the nearby University of North Carolina at Chapel Hill.
+Since 2020, commencement ceremonies have been held in the school's gymnasium.

-The school building has changed little since its opening with the exception of a new math wing and modular classrooms.
-A green steel roof was added during the 2000–2001 school year.
-During the 2009–2010 school year the arts wing was remodeled and expanded and the gymnasium was renovated.
+The building itself has changed little since its opening with the exception of a new math wing and the addition of modular classrooms.
+A green steel roof was added during the 2000-2001 school year.
+During the 2009-2010 school year the arts wing was remodeled and expanded and the gymnasium was renovated.

-Northwood High School has held their annual commencement ceremonies on the campus of UNC-Chapel Hill at the Dean Smith Center since 2008.

-Principal: Bradford Walston (2018–present)
+In response to the rapidly growing Chatham Park developments nearby, in 2019 a new road named Charger Boulevard was created providing an additional access to the school designed to reduce traffic congestion.
+Additionally, the previous entrance to the school on Northwood High School Road was also substantially reconfigured.

+In 2024, a new $3,000,000 athletic facility was proposed featuring eight locker rooms, a weight room, and a sports medicine facility to serve the school's sports teams.